 Tbilisi is the capital of Georgia and is filled with impressive architecture, both old and new.
 Close to the Bridge of Peace, there are several futuristic buildings, while the small side streets of the old town contain lots of colourful houses.
-The area around the Royal Baths is particularly interesting to explore and provides fantastic views of Narikala Fortress high above the city.
+The area around the Royal Baths is particularly interesting to explore and provides fantastic views of the Narikala Fortress high above the city.

 Winter is an excellent time to visit for fewer crowds.
 The Christmas market, the many cosy cafes and the restaurants which serve hearty meals are perfect for winter days and evenings.
-During winter temperatures are around zero degrees and it rarely snows in the capital, although in other regions of the country you can go skiing.
+During winter temperatures are around zero degrees and it rarely snows in the capital, although in other regions of the country, you can go skiing.

 Part of what makes Tbilisi such a good destination is the number of day trips that are possible.
 The most popular are:

 • Kazbegi for panoramic mountain views, Gergeti trinity church and skiing in nearby Gudauri

 • The pretty hilltop village of Sighnaghi and the wine region of Kakethi where you can visit vineyards and go wine tasting